-For pupils with an EHC Plan, pupil profiles will be updated by the teacher using the objectives from the plan as guidance.
+For pupils with an EHC Plan, Individual Provision Plans will be updated by the teacher using the objectives from the plan as guidance.
 These will be completed in collaboration with the child where appropriate and parents/carers will be invited to express their opinions on targets, provision and progress.
-An annual review will be held by the SENDCo for children with an EHC plan, to which all relevant parties will be invited.
+An annual review will be held by the SENDco for children with an EHC plan, to which all relevant parties will be invited.